Tony58321/Statify/Statify_Proposal.md

 |Design a UI that is easy to use and easily understandable for all users.| - Create CSS to style and design the web pages. |Completing this milestone will move us closer to having a finished project that is user friendly.|

 ### Software Architecture
-Our app will have two major components: the web app, and the Spotify API.
-The Spotify API is an existing API that we will be using to source data for our web app.
-Our web app will interface with the user (except for logging in to Spotify), and make any API calls to retrieve needed data.

-BACK END:

-Spotify API:
-- Our app uses the Spotify API.
-The app will interface with Spotify directly from the user’s browser.

-Data Storage:
-- Our system does not store any data, meaning that we do not need a database or similar system.
-Instead, our system will exclusively use data accessed from the Spotify API.

-Assumptions:
-- Our system is built on top of the Spotify API.
-This means that its functioning is dependent upon the availability of the Spotify API.
-- We also assume that the user has internet access and an up to date browser.

-Using the Spotify API:
-- While there are many music streaming services, Spotify has both a wide user base and an easily accessible and well documented API.
-This makes it ideal for building an app upon.

-FRONT END:

-Using React:
-- While the alternatives to react (eg, plain HTML and javascript) are viable, react also provides benefits that make producing a dynamic web app easier.
-Since our web app will be providing user based content and lists, we decided that using react would make development easier.
+1. Overview
+   The purpose of this portion of our document is to follow the design guidelines provided by Atlassian.
+Since Statify is a web application, it follows a Client-Server architecture       pattern.
+The intended audience for this web application are Spotify users who want an interactive experience regarding their listening trends.
+It also serves for developers to         learn about APIs and the user experience.
+2. Architechture Overview
+   The client consists of any user that uses our website.
+Clients may make requests to the server by clicking any of the buttons within the website.
+Once the server receives an           action/request from the client, it will perform whatever action needed to complete the client request and return a response back to the server.
+The client only interacts with the      frontend of our application, which was built using a combination of React, HTML, and CSS.
+   a.
+System Components
+   The server (our web application) contains resources to help it fulfill requests made by the client.
+The two main resources are our backend functionality and the Spotify API.
+When a    client makes a request to the server, the server uses the backend functions and the Spotify API to formulate a response that is able to return to the client.
+The server (backend       functionality) was built with Javascript and React.
+   b.
+Client-Server Interaction
+   An example of a client-server interaction: The client clicks the button to view their top 20 tracks from the past 6 months.
+This sends a request to the server for the user's top 20    tracks from the past 6 months.
+One of our functions will then connect to the Spotify API, make the request, receive the request, and send the response back to the client.

 ### Software Design
-Spotify API:
-- Spotify Web API interacts with Spotify database allowing simple retrieval of user data.
-- The responsibility of this component is to provide timely and accurate listening data for the current user of the application.

-Front End:
+1. Client (Frontend):
    - We will use React for the front-end of the application.
 React uses JSX (JavaScript XML), which is basically an HTML-JavaScript hybrid.
 This will allow us to easily parse data          retrieved from the Spotify API into a user-friendly format.
 CSS is also a big part of our front end and will contribute a lot to the user experience.
    - The responsibility of the front-end is to present a user’s data in a visually appealing and easy to understand format.

-Back End:
+     - Buttons for requesting top tracks and artists.
+     - Display pages for homepage, tracks, and artists.
+     - Authentication flow (Spotify login).

+2. Server (Backend):
    - Our back-end application is not very robust.
 Thankfully, the Spotify API contains the only database that we need, so no database will be required on our end.
 The majority of our       backend application will involve making calls to the Spotify API and retrieving that information in the proper format to be sent to the frontend.
+   - We use Node.js to fetch spotify endpoints from the Spotify API.
+     GET /top-tracks?time_range=6months → Fetches top 20 tracks
+     GET /top-artists?time_range=6months → Fetches top 20 artists
+     POST /authenticate → Handles user authentication

+3. Spotify API:
+   - Spotify Web API interacts with Spotify database allowing simple retrieval of user data.
+   - The responsibility of this component is to provide timely and accurate listening data for the current user of the application.
+   - An example of the response we would receive is this:
+  {
+  "tracks": [
+    {
+      "name": "Track Name",
+      "artist": "Artist Name",
+      "album": "Album Name",
+      "cover_url": "image_url"
+    }
+   ]
+  }

 ### Coding Guidelines
 HTML - https://developer.mozilla.org/en-US/docs/Web/HTML